myrmlbst/ndu-tcc-website/README.md

+# NDU/TCC: Creating the Things You Wished Existed...

+Source code for NDU/TCC's landing page (Developed by the Executive Committee 2025-2026).
+The website is developed using (Aceternity UI)[https://ui.aceternity.com/].

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.